 How to make gravy

-- Then slowly whisk in the broth from the meat.
+- Whisk in broth.
+Then slowly whisk in the broth from the meat.
 Alternate whisking and adding liquid until you reach the consistency you like.
 If you don’t have enough liquid from your meat, add in canned broth.

-- Allow to simmer for a few minutes.
+- Let simmer, then season.
+Allow to simmer for a few minutes.
 Season with salt and pepper (or additional seasonings), to taste.
 Add a dash or two of Worcestershire if desired.

 - 3 Tablespoons unsalted butter